adamspanier/Distributed-Systems-Security/Documentation/Milestone2/Decentralized_Security_Controls.md

 9. Decentralized Monitoring
       * **Definition:**

-        The distrubtion of montiroing activities accross a peer-to-peer network.
+        The distribution of monitoring activities across a peer-to-peer network.

       * Why use it?
         * Enable localized threat identification